welldsagl/figs-drools-knowledge/docs/BUSINESS_CENTRAL.md

 ## Data objects

 Data objects are the Java POJOs placed in the `component` package.
-The Business Central allows you to manage their properties, but it is much easier to handle that kind of files on your IDE.
+The Business Central allows you to manage their properties, but it is much easier to handle that kind of files through your IDE.

 If you decide to handle POJOs manually (via IDE), remember that for each property you have to: